giancosta86/velvet/README.md

       should-be &strict (num 90)
     ```

-  - otherwise, the default behavior consists in comparing the _recursive minimalist string representations_ of both operands.
+  - otherwise, the default behavior consists in comparing the _minimized representations_ of both operands.

     ```elvish
     # This succeeds!
     put 90 |
       should-be &strict (num 90)
     ```

+    **PLEASE, NOTE**: the _minimized representation_ for any value is defined as follows:

+    - if the value is a **list**, return a list whose items are the _minimized representations_ of its items

+    - if the value is a **map**, return a map whose keys and values are the _minimized representations_ of the keys and values

+    - otherwise, the _minimized representation_ is the output of `to-string`

 - `should-not-be [&strict] <unexpected>`: if the value passed via pipe (`|`) is equal to the `<unexpected>` argument: